 Day 89 on the Road

-Te Waikoropupu Springs – clear freshwater spring in New Zealand!
+Te Waikoropupu Springs – A Clear Freshwater Spring in New Zealand!

 Today we are heading over to Golden Bay to check out an amazing freshwater spring!